alex-bochkarev/LMP-approaches/README.md

 # LMPs -- approaches
-A main repo for the project (pls see Overleaf for the text).
+The main repo for the project.
+Working paper draft itself is not included -- pls see Overleaf.

 What's there:
 - [src](src/) -- source files.
 Includes `.jl`-scripts (data files parser + tests) and the main `jupyter` notebook